Choose Limelight Wellness for

 Frequently Asked Questions about IMS (Dry Needling)

 What Can I Expect from the IMS Treatment?

 The physiotherapist can also use other methods of physiotherapy to improve the outcome of your condition.
-The MIS can be used to reduce the pain and discomfort while other treatment methods can improve function and movement.
+The IMS can be used to reduce the pain and discomfort while other treatment methods can improve function and movement.

 Is Trigger Point Dry Needling same as Acupuncture?